 Growing agricultural trade between the United States and Vietnam has created a vital role for APHIS ensuring that new trade opportunities are realized and that existing trade between the two economies flows smoothly.
-The APHIS Hanoi office maintains technical working relationships with our Thai counterparts to resolve Sanitary and Phytosanitary (SPS) issues whenever they arise.
+The APHIS Hanoi office maintains technical working relationships with our Vietnamese counterparts to resolve Sanitary and Phytosanitary (SPS) issues whenever they arise.
 This relationship contributes to maintaining the success of agricultural trade-related commercial activities between the two economies, helping ensure they thrive.

-Finally, as a principle role of APHIS is to make sure the United States and our trading partners adhere to the SPS rules set forth by the World Trade Organization (WTO), as well as the other relevant international standards-setting organizations, APHIS' role will continue to increase as the United States and Thailand continue to expand their current trade relationships and establish new partnerships into the foreseeable future.
+Finally, as a principle role of APHIS is to make sure the United States and our trading partners adhere to the SPS rules set forth by the World Trade Organization (WTO), as well as the other relevant international standards-setting organizations, APHIS' role will continue to increase as the United States and Vietnam continue to expand their current trade relationships and establish new partnerships into the foreseeable future.